zamazan4ik/awesome-pgo/article/article.md

 I have several ideas about PGO and PLO's future improvements across the industry.
 Maybe something from my list will be so interesting to someone, that they eventually will be implemented.

-TODO: continue advertising PGO addition to the compilers and languages (like Harelang: https://harelang.org/)

 ### Explore PGO for gamedev domain

 TODO: write where performance can be valuable for gamedev domain: developer productivy (faster code-test loops), better drivers (CPU part), lowering systems requirement, battery life (steam deck and mobile gaming domains)